 The 32 inch, high-resolution TV screen in the suite was controlled by a tablet and displays KrisWorld, SQ’s inflight entertainment system.
 The latter features an impressive selection of 1,000 entertainment options, with tons and tons of movies, television programs, music, games, and apps.
 Contrary to most other airlines, and to my own great disappointment, SQ hasn’t installed tail, nose, and/or belly cameras on its A380 aircraft.

 Female flight attendants wear signature sarong kebaya, and both male and female crew are some of the best in the industry.
-They addressed every customer by name and did all they could to make your flight as enjoyable as possible.
+They addressed every customer by name and did all they could to make your flight enjoyable.

-Singapore Airlines does not feature a bar on its flagship plane, but you can order snacks from the menu at any time during the flight.
+Singapore Airlines does not feature a bar on its flagship plane, but you can order snacks from the menu anytime during the flight.

 The First Class cabin on Lufthansa is the third-best First Class product to fly you to Europe in utter luxury.
 Lufthansa’s First Class cabin offers its clear lines, timeless design, and muted colors.
 It has a unique sense of spaciousness largely because they have removed the overhead bins within the cabin.

-First Class on the A380 features eight large seats located on the upper deck.
+First Class on the A380 features eight large seats on the upper deck.
 The seats are arranged in a pleasantly open design.
-An individually operable and adjustable screen lets passengers decide how much privacy they want at any time.
+An individually operable and adjustable screen lets passengers decide how much privacy they want.
 There is also a convenient wardrobe with plenty of room for storing luggage or clothes.

 For a long flight, a lie-flat bed is an absolute must.
 The seats in Lufthansa First and Business Class lie flat, although the First seats and cabin are more spacious.